AdnaneBc/alx-graphql-0x00/episode/README.md

 # Episode Queries – ALX GraphQL Project

-This directory contains GraphQL queries and responses for retrieving episode data by ID.
+This project contains GraphQL queries and responses for retrieving episode data by ID using the Rick and Morty API.

-Each `.graphql` file contains a query for a specific episode (IDs 1 to 4).
+Each `.graphql` file fetches a specific episode's details.
-Each `.json` file contains the corresponding API response from the Rick and Morty GraphQL API.
+Each corresponding `.json` file contains the API response.

 **Endpoint:** https://rickandmortyapi.com/graphql
 **Fields:** id, name, air_date, episode